 Gary Numan - Exile

-When the going gets a little too nice you'll find me revelling in the best the dark side has to offer, and thanks to Gary Numan I now have another reason to slip into the shade as Exile, his latest release, prepares to make its way across to the United States after receiving more than favourable reviews since it's European debut a couple of months ago.
+When the going gets a little too nice you'll find me reveling in the best the dark side has to offer, and thanks to Gary Numan I now have another reason to slip into the shade as Exile, his latest release, prepares to make its way across to the United States after receiving more than favorable reviews since it's European debut a couple of months ago.

 Mr. Numan himself sent us a copy of the album so I guess this is the first U.S. review!